 The following are arrangements where Smart OBM systems need to be fitted to vehicles:

 - Tasmanian PBS Vehicle Monitoring Scheme

-- Victorian High Productivity Freight Vehicle (HPFV) Scheme
+- Victorian High Productivity Freight Vehicle (HPFV) Monitoring

-Note: A revised Notice or permits are expected to come into effect in Q1 2021, with a six-month phase-in period.
+Note: A revised Notice or permits came into effect in Q1 2021, with a six-month phase-in period.
 All HPFV vehicles will be required to have a Smart OBM system fitted, and will have the option to be enrolled in either: